Mahendra Siregar

-Mahendra Siregar (born in Jakarta on 17 October 1962) is the chief of the Financial Services Authority (OJK) of Indonesia.
+Mahendra Siregar (born 17 October 1962 in Jakarta) is the chief of the Financial Services Authority (OJK) of Indonesia.
 He previously served as Deputy Foreign Minister and was formerly the Indonesian Ambassador to the United States.
-On 25 October 2019 he was appointed as the deputy minister of foreign affairs supporting Indonesian foreign minister Retno Marsudi in the second Jokowi cabinet appointed two days earlier on 23 October.
-Earlier, he had been appointed as Ambassador to the US by president Joko Widodo in 2018.
-He had taken up his post in Washington DC in early 2019.
+On 25 October 2019, he was appointed as the deputy minister of foreign affairs supporting Indonesian foreign minister Retno Marsudi in the second Jokowi cabinet appointed two days earlier on 23 October.
+Earlier, he had been appointed as Ambassador to the US by President Joko Widodo in 2018.
+He took up his post in Washington DC in early 2019.
 Mahendra is a respected economist in Indonesia who has held various senior positions within the Indonesian bureaucracy.

 Early life

 Mahendra Siregar's family background is Sumatran.
-His parents are from the Angkola group, part of the Batak people from South Tapanuli in North Sumatra, and from the Minangkabau group in West Sumatra.
+His parents are from the Angkola group, part of the Batak people from South Tapanuli in North Sumatra, and the Minangkabau group in West Sumatra.
 He is married to Ita Siregar.

 Mahendra undertook tertiary education, first, at the University of Indonesia in Jakarta.
 He later graduated with a Masters in Economics from Monash University in Melbourne, Australia, in 1991.

 Work with government

-A brief summary of Mahendra Siregar's work with government is as follows:
+A summary of Mahendra Siregar's work with the government is as follows: